Why is the Medium the Message

 • Cameras extend eyes

-But every extension comes with a cost.
+But every extension carries a cost.

-McLuhan’s warning was clear: when humans fail to recognize media as extensions, they fall into trance.
+When humans fail to recognize media as extensions, they fall into trance.

-❄️ Cool Media, 🔥 Hot Media
+❄️ Cool Media / 🔥 Hot Media

-Hot media short-circuit critical thought.
+Hot media favor:

-Meaning becomes mutable.
+Meaning becomes fluid.
 Context collapses.

 🗳 Politics as Show Business